opista/svn-blamer/README.md

 ## Features

 When run, this extension will place an icon next to each line of your file.
 Each differently-coloured icon means a different revision.
-Hovering a line will produce a tooltip, showing the committer, date, and message.For example, if you're working on a project and you want to see who modified a specific line:
+Hovering a line will produce a tooltip, showing the committer, date, and message.
+For example, if you're working on a project and you want to see who modified a specific line:

 https://github.com/BeauAgst/blamer-vs/assets/10343831/bcdcd279-06b9-42cf-a162-a8740d29c88d